 Community colleges around the Lake Superior region share a common ability to educate students specific to local workforce needs.
 For many students, these work-specific programs make the most sense – and make the most of their dollars. more »

 As difficult as it may seem, lightning is actually easy to photograph with basic camera equipment and a bit of knowledge and experience.
 With some practice, you will find yourself taking striking lightning images to show off to friends and family. more »

 Typically Lake Superior is not a place where people expect to find surfers.
 A boy reared by the waves of the world’s largest fresh-water lake became the man credited with revolutionizing the design of boards used for salt-water surfing worldwide. more »

 Historically, hundreds of piping plovers made nests beside the Great Lakes, but those numbers plummeted after decades of habitat loss and human disturbance.
 Nearly wiped out 30 years ago, the small shorebirds have made a Big Lake comeback. more »

 For eight years, I supervised operation of the Aerial Lift Bridge and observed much from my perch above the Duluth Ship Canal.
 Here are the four worst and five best things I encountered, from bridge hangers-on to the unforgettable sunrise views. more »

 The next time that you are in a department store, look up to the ceiling.
 It’s about 20 feet or so to the lights.
 Now, imagine a wave that tall racing toward your boat in the middle of a churning Lake Superior. more »

 Powered by strong low-pressure systems, these nine Lake Superior storms wrecked dozens of ships and claimed hundreds of lives. more »

-Our Outlet Store is open weekdays, and Saturdays, until Christmas.
+Our Outlet Store is open weekdays and Saturdays now through Christmas.